chanqun/TDD/JUnit 5/README.md

 with the "per-class"mode it becomes possible to declare @BeforeAll and @AfterAll on non-static methods

 --> ??? static method가 없는 kotlin에서도 @BeforeAll, @AfterAll 사용할 수 있게 된다.

+### 2.11 Nested Tests

+@Nested tests give the test writer more capabilities to express the relationship among several groups of tests.
+Such nested tests make use of Java's nested classes and facilitate **hierarchical** thinking about the test structure.

+> TestingAStackDemo.java